Skip to content ↓

 Our learning this term:

-This term in English we will explore ‘The Wind in the Willows’ by Kenneth Graham.
+This term in English we will explore ‘James and the Giant Peach’ by Roald Dahl.
 We will be writing character descriptions using a range of adjectives and adverbs to create effect.
-We will also be writing letters from the points of view of different characters and developing our knowledge of paragraphs to structure our writing clearly.
+We will also be writing diary entries from James’ point of view as he travels inside the peach.
+Additionally, we will be developing our use of speech when writing a news report with eyewitness accounts.

-In R.E we will be learning more about Christianity and ‘The Kingdom of God’.
-We will explore our big question:
+In R.E we will be learning about ‘Humanism’.
+We will explore our big question: What are Humanists and what do they value?

 Learning at home for Kingfisher Class: